-- Auto-Generated Device Profile-Can be used only as a Logout Device Profile.
-This profile provides a snapshot of the existing device configuration.
-You cannot associate it with a user. - User Device Profile-Gets generated by an administrator and gets associated with a user in the same manner as any other device.
+- Auto-Generated Device Profile-can only be used as a Logout Device Profile.
+This is a snapshot of the existing device's configuration.
+It cannot be associated with a user. - User Device Profile-is generated by an administrator and associated with a user in the same manner as any other device.

-To create an Auto-Generated Device Profile, the system configures a device, and a snapshot of the device gets taken and saved as a device profile with the prefix ADP (Auto-Generated Device Profile) and the MAC address of the device.
+To create an Auto-Generated Device Profile, the system configures a device and a snapshot of the device is taken and saved as a device profile with the prefix ADP (Auto-Generated Device Profile) and the MAC address of the device.
 For example, the Auto-Generated Device Profile for the device SEP000011112222 specifies ADP000011112222.

-Cisco Extension Mobility fully supports the Cisco Unified IP Phone model 7960 and the Cisco Unified IP Phone model 7940 but not the Cisco IP Phone model 7910 and older devices.
+Cisco Extension Mobility fully supports the Cisco IP Phone 7960 and the Cisco IP Phone 7940 but not the Cisco IP Phone model 7910 and older devices.